cjmcguire88/config-files/README.md

 ### **Do not attempt to use these unless you know what you're doing!**<sup>2</sup>

 - `/etc/makepkg.conf`
-*Compiles packages with -march=native and -O2 flags and uses clang when possible*
+*Compiles packages with -march=native, -o3 and flto=auto [Link time optimization](https://gcc.gnu.org/wiki/LinkTimeOptimization) flags*

 - `/etc/mkinitcpio.conf`
 *For generating a minimal initramfs for a system with a specific, known and static hardware configuration.
 My hooks/modules will not be the same as yours.*